 For a beautiful sunset, you should go to the top of Signal Hill or Lion’s Head.
 We did both. 😉

-The top of Lion’s Head, on the other hand, can only be reached by foot.
+The top of Lion’s Head, on the other hand, can only be reached on foot.
 The hike is not too long (it takes somewhere between one and two hours), but in the end, it gets pretty steep and adventurous.
-After the beautiful sunset with a great view over the city, you have to hike back to the foot of the mountain – in the dark, which makes it even more exciting.
+After the beautiful sunset with a great view of the city, you have to hike back to the foot of the mountain – in the dark, which makes it even more exciting.

 From the two, the hike to Lion’s Head is way more adventurous, but Signal Hill offers the most romantic sunset, mainly because it sets right beside the iconic Lion’s Head. 😉 We loved it! ♥

 V&A Waterfront is probably one of the most romantic places in Cape Town.
 A historic port, the Cape Wheel, countless shops and restaurants, live music, entertainment venues, and a beautiful view of the unique Table Mountain in the background.
 The perfect place for an evening stroll.

 Visiting the most colorful neighborhood in the city is a must.
 We fell in love with the charming architecture.
 You should definitely check it out! 🙂

 Camps Bay Beach or Clifton Beach?

 Camps Bay Beach is the longer, more spectacular beach, while Clifton Beach is smaller but it is closer to Lion’s Head.
 We suggest you take a walk on both and decide for yourself. 😉

 Interesting architecture, hundreds of cool restaurants, friendly people, and a view of the surrounding mountains.
 A city center worth visiting! 😉